 The FDA ban on this substance includes any dietary supplements that contain ephedra, ephedrine, norephedrine, ma huang, Sida cordifolia, or pinellia.
 This does not pertain to teas (which are regulated as a conventional food) or to traditional Chinese herbal remedies prescribed by a traditional Chinese physician.

 Ephedra is a shrub that is native to Pakistan, China, and northwestern India.
-Some ephedra species grow in the Southwest desert.
-The ephedra plant is a perennial evergreen that stands, on average, 1 foot high but may grow up to 4 feet.
+Some ephedra species grow in the Southwest desert of the United States.
+The ephedra plant is a perennial evergreen that stands 1 foot high, on average.
+But it may grow up to 4 feet.
 Nearly leafless, the plant has slender, cylindrical, yellow-green branches and underground runners.
 In August, the flowers bear poisonous, fleshy, red cones resembling berries.
-The three ephedra species -- ephedra sinica, ephedra equisetina, and ephedra intermedia -- are collectively known by their Chinese name ma huang.
+The 3 ephedra species, ephedra sinica, ephedra equisetina, and ephedra intermedia, are collectively known by their Chinese name ma huang.

 The young stems and branchlets are the parts used for medicinal preparations.

 Ephedra can come in dried or liquid form.
 It can be taken as a tablet, capsule, or as a tea to drink.

 Ephedra should be used only on a short-term basis because prolonged use may lead to addiction.
 The amount of time considered safe, however, is not clear.
 Use of ephedra should take place only under the guidance and supervision of an appropriately-trained specialist.
 Ephedra should be taken between meals, without food.

 The American Botanical Council warns that anyone under the age of 18 should not use ephedra without strict medical supervision.